vegaprotocol/documentation/versioned_docs/version-v0.73/api/vega-wallet/how-to/bootstrap-local-service.md

 The `-f` flag overwrites the config if one already exists.

-Example: To import `fairground` network use: `vega wallet network import --from-url https://github.com/vegaprotocol/networks-internal/blob/main/fairground/vegawallet-fairground.toml`.
+Example: To import `mainnet1` network use: `vega wallet network import --from-url https://github.com/vegaprotocol/networks/blob/master/mainnet1/mainnet1.toml`.

 b.
 Using a file: If you want to import network config for a local Vega Capsule network use the following command: